dustinwhisman/dustinwhisman.com/.github/ISSUE_TEMPLATE/contact.md

 ---
-name: "Contact"
+name: 'Contact'
-about: "Send Dustin a message... but, like, not in a threatening way."
+about: 'Send Dustin a message... but, like, not in a threatening way.'
-title: "[Contact] _Treat this like a subject line_"
+title: '[Contact] _Treat this like a subject line_'
-labels: "contact"
+labels: 'contact'
-assignees: ""
+assignees: ''
 ---

 # Hello, Dustin